How and When to Share Your Breast Cancer Diagnosis

 Again, this is a personal choice to make.
 If you have co-workers that you work closely with, I think it’s okay to share your breast cancer diagnosis.
 It may help to let them in on what you are going through.
 You can tell them your diagnosis or just let them know that you’re dealing with a health problem.
 Most of your co-workers will be supportive during your treatment and recovery.

 You will have to talk to your boss because you will have to take time off from work for doctors’ appointments, surgery, and treatment.
-Taking time off from work is a major issue for Black women, as they are four times more likely than white women to lose their jobs after a breast cancer diagnosis.
+Taking time off from work is a major issue for Black women.
+They are four times more likely than white women to lose their jobs after being diagnosed with breast cancer.
 If the company you work for is covered under the American Disabilities Act, you will be protected from losing your job.

 Whether you share your breast cancer diagnosis on social media depends on how social you are online.
 If you’re an Instagrammer that posts photos of your daily life, you may be comfortable posting pics during your breast cancer journey.
 I decided not to share my diagnosis on social media.
 I felt that this was something private to share with people that are close to me, not everybody on Facebook and Twitter.